ArcticTech/arctictech.github.io/_posts/AWS/Lambda/Serverless_Projects/23-07-29-Serverless-Website.md

 6. Note that we did not change any of the default permissions of our bucket.
 It continues to be a private bucket with all public access turned off and blocked to the outside.
 We will use CloudFront for our users to access through Origin Access Identity.

 ### Setup CloudFront Distribution
-Next we will configure a CloudFront distribution.
+Next, we will configure a CloudFront distribution.
 With CloudFront our users should see a significant load speed increase even if they are farther away from the origin of our web server.
-They will be loading our website that is cached their nearest edge location rather than from the data center that houses our website.
-Further, with CloudFront's Origin Access Identity (OAI) will allow us to restrict bucket access to only come from Cloudfront.
+They will be loading the website cached to the nearest edge location rather than from the data center that houses our website.
+Further, CloudFront's Origin Access Identity (OAI) will allow us to restrict bucket access to only come from Cloudfront.
 This allows us to continue to keep our bucket private with all public access turned off and blocked to the outside since CloudFront is what's serving the content to the user.
 Hence, this content delivery setup is not only faster, but also happens to be more secure.

 CloudFront is a prerequisite for this guide.
 Follow the Setup CloudFront Guide to setup the distribution.
-Once setup you should have a CloudFront distribution link, in our case it is the following:
+Once setup you should have a CloudFront distribution link, it is the following:
 ```
 dses1gtkjha6s.cloudfront.net
 ```

 We can go to this link and you should see your web page with the "Hello World" message and a button.
-By clicking on the button in the webpage it will trigger the lambda function which will change "Hello World" to your custom message.
+By clicking on the button on the webpage it will trigger the lambda function which will change "Hello World" to your custom message.
 Now we can connect this to our DNS with Route53

 ### Connect to Route53
 Now we can connect our domain to this address using Route53.
 We will use the one we created in the Setup Route53 Guide.
-In our case it's "pathfinder.io".
-1. Go to Route53, select your domain, click "Hosted zones" > "Create Record Set".
+1. Go to Route53, select your domain, and click "Hosted zones" > "Create Record Set".
 2. Under "Alias" click yes then for "Alias Target" select your S3 website endpoint and click create.
 ```
 Alias = "Yes"